EMF measurement: Meters

 An EMF meter is a scientific instrument for measuring electromagnetic fields (abbreviated as EMF).
 Most meters measure the electromagnetic radiation flux density (DC fields) or the change in an electromagnetic field over time (AC fields), essentially the same as a radio antenna, but with quite different detection characteristics.

 The two largest categories are single axis and tri-axis.
 Single axis meters are cheaper than tri-axis meters, but take longer to complete a survey because the meter only measures one dimension of the field.
 Single axis instruments have to be tilted and turned on all three axes to obtain a full measurement.
 A tri-axis meter measures all three axes simultaneously, but these models tend to be more expensive.

-Electromagnetic fields can be generated by AC or DC currents.
+Electromagnetic fields can be generated by AC current or DC currents.
 An EMF meter can measure AC electromagnetic fields, which are usually emitted from man-made sources such as electrical wiring, while gaussmeters or magnetometers measure DC fields, which occur naturally in Earth's geomagnetic field and are emitted from other sources where direct current is present.